dudul-bdul/ryz/user/data/about/index.md

 - Built-in images pre-process.
 Auto-generate different resolutions / format images to accommodate Mobile / Tablet / PC audiences for balance of speed and visual quality.

-- Support [Giscus](https://github.com/giscus/giscus) - a comments system powerd by Github Discussions.
+- Support comments system powerd and Discussions.

-- Utilize [UnoCSS](https://github.com/unocss/unocss) - the instant on-demand atomic CSS engine.
+- Utilitiez - the instant on-demand atomic engine.

 ## 🚧 Current State

-[QWER](https://github.com/kwchang0831/svelte-QWER) is currently at pre-alpha stage.
+Ryzahra is currently at pre-alpha stage.
 I used just-make-it-to-work approach, so many of the code are NOT optimized at all, and ugly.

-If you have encountered any issues, please do let me know using [Github's Q&A Discussion board](https://github.com/kwchang0831/svelte-QWER/discussions/categories/q-a).
+If you have encountered any issues, please do let me know using Contact

 ## 👍 END

-Thanks so much for interesting in [QWER](https://github.com/kwchang0831/svelte-QWER).
+Thanks so much for interesting in Ryzahra Wedding.
 Please try it out and let me know what you think 😊.